Advancement and recognition in Scouting America: Youth advancement

 and the Quartermaster Award (Sea Scouting).

-Male members under the age of 18 may also earn Merit Badges and the Star, Life, and Eagle Scout ranks from the Boy Scouting program if they have earned at least First Class rank in a Boy Scout troop or Varsity Scout team.
+Male members under the age of 18 may also earn Merit Badges and the Star, Life, and Eagle Scout ranks from the Scouts BSA program if they have earned at least First Class rank in a Scout troop.

 Venturing Leadership Award

 Both youth and adults are eligible for the Venturing Leadership Award.
 There are three levels of these awards: council (for those at the crew, district, and/or council levels), region (for those at the area or region levels) and National.
 A limited number of these awards are presented on an annual basis to those involved in Venturing who have made exceptional contributions to Venturing at their particular level and who exemplify the Venturing Code.
 These awards are similar in scope to the Silver Beaver Award, Silver Antelope Award, and Silver Buffalo Award.

 Sea Scouting

 In Sea Scouts, the traditional advancement program consists of the 4 ranks in the following order Apprentice, Ordinary, Able, and finally Quartermaster.
 Quartermaster is the highest Sea Scout Rank and is equivalent to Eagle Scout or Venturing Silver Award.